Superdome (film): Mystery Science Theater 3000

-The film was later used on Mystery Science Theater 3000 in 1989 during the KTMA season.
+The film was later featured on Mystery Science Theater 3000 in 1989 during the KTMA season (episode #15).

 Home video releases

-The film was released onto VHS under the names The Super Bowl Story and Countdown to the Super Bowl.
-It is available on DVD.
-It was also released on DVD in a set called Sam Elliot/Tom Selleck Collection with Blue River, Gone to Texas, and I Will Fight No More Forever.
+The film was released on VHS under the names The Super Bowl Story and Countdown to the Super Bowl.
+It was also released on DVD in a set called Sam Elliott/Tom Selleck Collection with Blue River, Gone to Texas, and I Will Fight No More Forever.
 On March 3, 2020, Superdome was released on Blu-ray by Kino Lorber, featuring a new commentary track by director Jerry Jameson and critics Howard S. Berger and Steve Mitchel.